jessebl/installscripts/README.md

 * Use Vundle to install all plugins called for in ~/.vimrc
 * Adds a line to your ~/.bashrc to use vim as the default $MANPAGER

-*Note:* When running for the first time, an error message about the molokai colorscheme not being found.
-Ignore and hit enter.
+*Note:*~When running for the first time, an error message about the molokai colorscheme not being found.
+Ignore and hit enter.~ Commit e461728 should make it so that this script can run without any user interaction.